Rothamsted/knetminer-common/knetminer-archetype/README.md

   project on our artifactory
   * A convenience [.gitignore file][40]

+**WARNING**: The default `.gitignore` files ignores `travis/*`, since our scripts download this from our repo and, by default, it is not meant to be duplicated in derived projects.

 **To Windows users**: while we haven't tried it yet, we're confident that you can reproduce what the command above does manually.
 That is, download this hereby archetype project as a dependency in your local Maven, then launch the Archetype plugins.
 This is simply what the [above script](create-project.sh) does.